sushmaakoju/research-experience/university-of-arizona/TA-work-summary.md

-## Teaching Assistant, CSC 473 Automata, Grammars and Languages, Aug 2023 - ongoing
+## Teaching Assistant, CSC 473 Automata, Grammars and Languages, Aug 2023 - May 2023.

 I have been working as Teaching Assistant for CSC 473 Automata, Grammars and Languages taught by and under supervision of Prof. Cesim Erten.